 Forming a connection with your child is the crux of a healthy PCR.
 And when the connection is in place, your children tend to follow the rules voluntarily.
 One way to strengthen your bond with your children is to teach positive interactions into your daily routine.
 Here’s how you can do that:

-- Hug your children every day: Children feel secure and safe when they have their parent’s comforting physical touch.
+- Positively reinforce your children every day: It can be by words “very good” or a physical gesture such as a pat on the back or hug.
+See what works for the child.
 The experience of early interpersonal touch is linked with self-esteem, life satisfaction, and social competence in the later years of the child.
-It also positively affects the child’s physical and psychological development (7).
+It also positively affects the child’s physical and psychological development (12).

 Hug your children when they wake up in the morning and before they sleep at night, and as many times you can during the day.
 Rub their shoulders, maintain eye contact, and pat their backs to show them you care.